Less than 30 minutes

 “I finished, and I was elated.
 Before my tears of joy had even dried or the muscle cramps subsided, I was already combing the internet for marathon training schedules.
 I knew it was just a matter of time before I’d want to undertake another challenge!”

 As an employee of Newton-Wellesley Hospital, Aubrey decided to enter her name in the raffle for a Boston Marathon number.
-The Hospital is an official medical provider of the Marathon and has a team each year that runs to raise money for the Vernon Cancer Center at the Hospital.
+The Hospital is an official medical provider of the Marathon and has a team each year that runs to raise money for the Mass General Cancer Center at the Hospital.

 “A couple of months after Harwich, I submitted my name to the Newton-Wellesley Boston Marathon lottery.
 I had my mind set on the Dublin Marathon in October, but why pass up a chance to run the world’s most prestigious road race?
 Not really thinking my name would be picked, I enjoyed the holidays and took some time off from the gym.
 Little did I know, the opportunity of a lifetime was waiting for me in my inbox.
 The rest, as they say, is history.”